aws-samples/shopfloor-connectivity/docs/core/base-source-configuration.md

 ### Name

-Name of the source in the output data.
-This property only needs to be set if the sourcename in the output must be different from the key for the source in the SFC toplevel configuration [Sources](./sfc-configuration.md#sources) property.
+The Name property defines the identifier for the source in the output data.
+It only needs to be specified if you want the source name in the output to differ from the key used in the SFC top-level configuration's [Sources](./sfc-configuration.md#sources)  property.
+If not set, the source key from the configuration will be used as the source name in the output

 ---

 ### ProtocolAdapter

-Reference to the adapter for the source in the SFC toplevel configuration [Sources](./sfc-configuration.md#sources) property.
+The ProtocolAdapter property specifies a reference to the protocol adapter that will be used for this source.
+This reference corresponds to an adapter defined in the SFC top-level configuration's [ProtocolAdapters](./sfc-configuration.md#protocoladapters)  property.
+It establishes the connection between the source and the specific protocol adapter that will handle the communication

 ---